corymickelson/corymickelson.github.io/source/_posts/Native-Nodejs-Development-Environment-Setup.md

 ![Image of Qt run configuration](../../../../../images/run_configuration.png)

-Set the executable to the path to your nodejs executable.
-Here I am using nvs and my executable is locatec under .nvs directory.
+Since we want our project to start from our Javascript code, we will set our executable to our Nodejs installation executable.
+Here I am using nvs and my executable is located under the .nvs directory.
-Next set the command line arguments to your entry point javascript file, for this we will set our command line argument to `lib/index.js`.
+Next set the command line arguments field to the entry point of your Javascript project/library.
+To run our addon.js we need to set this field to `lib/addon.js`.
 Lastly set the working directory to `%{sourceDir}`.

 ## Debugging
-We're finally here, stepping through our native node code called by our javascript code.
 To start debugging, set some breakpoints and hit F5.
 This will initiate our custom build step, and on completion of our build will call our run configuration on the javascript file specified in the project mode run settings.